HewlettPackard/dc-rl/docs/_sources/overview/reward_function.rst.txt

    :file: ../tables/agent_rewards.csv
    :header-rows: 1

-Total EC refers o the total building energy consumption (HVAC+IT), CI is the carbon intensity in the power grid indicating the inverse of the availability of green energy, and UL refers to the amount of unassigned flexible workload.
+Total EC refers to the total building energy consumption (HVAC+IT), CI is the carbon intensity in the power grid indicating the inverse of the availability of green energy, and UL refers to the amount of unassigned flexible computational workload.
 A penalty is attributed to the load shifting agent if it fails to schedule all the required load within the time horizon N.

 Collaborative rewards
 ---------------------

 The reward-sharing mechanism allows the agents to estimate the feedback from their actions in other environments.
+Users have an option to choose the level of colaboration between the agents.
+This can be done by specifying the :math:`\eta` value in the script.

 .. csv-table::
    :file: ../tables/agent_colab_rewards.csv
    :header-rows: 1

-Users have an option to choose between the two reward mechanisms.
-This can be done by specifying the :math:`\eta` value in the script.
+Example :math:`\eta` values to set up a collaborative, independent and custom weighted environment are given in the table below.
+The higher the value of :math:`\eta`, the less collaboration between the agents in the environment.

 +----------------+---------------------------------------+
 | Reward Scheme  |   Implementation                      |